The Most Common ADA Compliance Issues for Websites

 Using WCAG Conformance to Demonstrate ADA Compliance

-However, web accessibility does have clear rules.
-The World Wide Web Consortium (W3C) publishes the Web Content Accessibility Guidelines (WCAG), which are considered the international standards for digital accessibility.
+To ensure individuals with disabilities can fully participate in online spaces, the ADA enforces the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines (WCAG), which are considered international standards for digital accessibility.

-The DOJ has identified WCAG conformance — meaning a business voluntarily follows the guidelines — as a reasonable way to demonstrate compliance.
+More simply, the DOJ has identified WCAG conformance — meaning a business voluntarily follows the guidelines — as a way to provide accessible digital content and demonstrate website compliance.
+WCAG has three levels of conformance; to comply with the ADA, follow the standards included in WCAG 2.1 Level AA as this level removes most website accessibility barriers.

 What Are the Most Common Website ADA Violations?